 If you are ever in Rotorua, let me just say, you MUST plan some time to visit the Polynesian Spa.
 Due to time, I can’t give all the reasons why but you can read them for yourself in my review of the Spa.

-They were larger than I expected and so intriguing to watch as they stuck their beaks in the soil, smelling for bugs.
+They were larger than I expected and so intriguing to watch as they stuck their beaks in the soil, smelling for bugs!

 If you are interested in these tours, we made a video of some highlights:

-Here’s a video of our trip there:
+Also, here’s a video of our trip there: